-Following the initial Global Forum peer review, Finland made various amendments to its legislative framework to address issues identified, the last of which was effective from 1 January 2020.
+Following the initial Global Forum peer review, Croatia made various amendments to its legislative framework to address issues identified, the last of which was effective from 3 January 2020.

-With respect to the exchange of information under the AEOI Standard, Finland:
+With respect to the exchange of information under the AEOI Standard, Croatia:

-- is a Party to the Convention on Mutual Administrative Assistance in Tax Matters and activated the associated CRS Multilateral Competent Authority Agreement in time for exchanges in 2017; - has in place European Directive 2011/16/EU on Administrative Cooperation in the Field of Taxation as amended by Directive 2014/107/EU; - has in place European Union agreements with five European third countries; and - put in place a bilateral agreement.
+- is a Party to the Convention on Mutual Administrative Assistance in Tax Matters and activated the associated CRS Multilateral Competent Authority Agreement in time for exchanges in 2017; - has in place European Directive 2011/16/EU on Administrative Cooperation in the Field of Taxation, as amended by Directive 2014/107/EU; and - has in place European Union agreements with five European third countries.